segabl/pd2-super-serious-shooter/README.md

 - Captain Winters is disabled
 - Flashbangs no longer play warning sounds or lights
 - Teargas bypasses armor and damages health directly
-- Sniper lasers are replaced by a glint
+- Sniper lasers are replaced by a glint and bullet tracers
+- Shields will use pistols instead of SMGs